gengstrand/clojure-news-feed/README.md

 ### aws

-This folder contains assets for standing up the service, and it dependencies, on Amazon Web Services, Google Compute Engine, and Windows Azure.
+This folder contains assets for standing up the service, and its dependencies, on Amazon Web Services, Google Compute Engine, and Windows Azure.

 ### k8s